onuse/em-brain/README.md

 The goal is conceptual simplicity of the intelligence mechanism, not performance art.
 A production-ready brain needs robust infrastructure while maintaining elegant core dynamics.

-### What We Don't Build (In Core Brain Logic)
+### What We Don't Build (In Core Systems)
-- Motivator classes (single adaptive drive replaces all motivations)
+- Artificial motivations or drives (behavior emerges from embodied constraints)
 - Memory accessors (similarity search handles all retrieval)
 - Novelty detectors (novelty = low similarity to existing experiences)
 - Spatial representations (places emerge from sensory clustering)
 - Motor templates (skills emerge from successful action patterns)
 - Working memory modules (activation levels create working memory)
-- Attention systems (natural properties create attention effects)
+- Attention systems (precision weighting creates attention effects)
-- Goal hierarchies (goals emerge from prediction error optimization)
+- Goal hierarchies (goals emerge from Free Energy minimization)
 - Parameter tuning systems (parameters self-adjust based on learning outcomes)
-- Hardcoded cognitive thresholds (all thresholds adapt to optimize prediction performance)
+- Hardcoded behavioral thresholds (all behavior emerges from physics + prediction error)

-**If it's not in the 4 core systems above, it should emerge from their interaction - not be engineered as additional cognitive modules.**
+**If it's not in the core systems or embodied Free Energy layer, it should emerge from their interaction - not be engineered as additional modules.**

 ---

-*This implementation tests whether intelligence is fundamentally about fast search through massive experience data, rather than sophisticated algorithms.*
+*This implementation tests whether intelligence requires only pattern recognition plus embodied Free Energy minimization, rather than sophisticated cognitive modules.*